Evild67/docker-alpine-nginx/README.md

 ## Installation
 Automated builds of the image are available on Dockerhub and is the recommended method of installation.
 ```
-docker pull evild/alpine-nginx:1.9.14
+docker pull evild/alpine-nginx:1.9.15
 ```

-You can also pull the latest tag which is built from the repository HEAD.
+You can also pull the latest tag which is built from the repository HEAD : Nginx Mainline with Openssl.
 ```
 docker pull evild/alpine-nginx:latest
 ```

-Alternatively you can build the image locally.
+If you are crazy, you can also pull nightly tag witch is build every day from nginx git source.
 ```
-docker build -t evild/alpine-nginx github.com/evild67/alpine-nginx
+docker pull evild/alpine-nginx:nightly
 ```